 – I need to ask my wife first.

 – I don’t have enough budget.
+Watch a video on how to overcome this difficult sales objection.

 – I want to check out other brands too.